- Monthly Theme: Slashers

 Kristine: Sorry to bring this up since you are bored by it, but this goes back to the Big Question.
 Is life predetermined (Nature) or do we have free will to shape our lives (Nurture)?
 But I agree with your read as well…

 Kristine: This goes back to the artist, James Ensor, who depicts all of us as wearing the scary boogeyman mask.
 Ensor’s work implicates everybody in the crowd (and audience).
-As INXS says, “Devil inside, devil inside, every single one of us, the devil inside.”
+As INXS says, “Every single one of us, the devil inside.”

 Sean: Did you notice that Lindsey is watching the original 1950s version of The Thing on tv?